ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 *Candida albicans* is most likely the fungus that causes a vaginal yeast infection.
 Other *Candida* fungi can also produce yeast infections.

-So the big question is....
+So the big question is…

 **What makes yeast overgrow in the vagina?**